Mind the Gap: Optimal and Equitable Encouragement Policies: Encouragement model and identification

+We introduce the setup, key assumptions, and the resulting characterization of encouragement policies that underlies the analysis below, before discussing extensions via sensitivity analysis.
+The central modeling assumption is that recommendation affects outcomes only through treatment take-up.
+Under this encouragement model, policy value depends jointly on responsiveness to encouragement and treatment efficacy.

+We work in the potential outcomes framework for causal inference \citep{rubin1980randomization}, which posits that each individual is endowed with a vector of potential outcomes, one for each value of treatment.
+We define the following: \begin{itemize} \item recommendation flag $R \in\{0,1\}$, where $R=1$ means \textit{encouraged}/\textit{recommended} (we use the terms \textit{encouragement }and \textit{recommendation} interchangeably); \item treatment $T(r) \in \{0,1\}$, where $T(r)=1$ indicates that the treatment decision was $1$ when the recommendation was $r$; and \item outcome $Y(t(r))$, the potential outcome under encouragement $r$ and treatment $t$. \end{itemize}

+We let $\pi$ denote a \textit{personalized encouragement recommendation rule}.
+In general, for theoretical characterizations of optimal policies, we allow $\pi$ to depend on both covariates and protected attributes, and write

+When discussing practically implementable policy learning, however, we typically restrict attention to covariate-only policies $\pi(x)$.
+We seek to evaluate and optimize the value under different candidate policies $\pi$, which differ from the distribution of encouragements in our observed data.

-We are generally instead interested in \textit{personalized recommendation rules} $\pi(r\mid X) = \pi_r(X)$ which describes the probability of assigning the recommendation $r$ to covariates $X$.
-The average encouragement effect (AEE) is the difference in average outcomes if we refer everyone vs. no one, while the encouragement policy value $V(\pi)$ is the population expectation induced by the potential outcomes and treatment assignments realized under a recommendation policy $\pi.$
+Finally, for the purposes of assessing algorithmic fairness, we define the group-level protected attribute information $A \in\{a,b\}.$ The protected attribute $A$ designates group information by which it may be relevant to decompose groupwise performance disparities, such as race, gender, or age. \paragraph{Our multi-objective criteria: treatment effectiveness and take-up.} The average encouragement effect (AEE) is the difference in average outcomes if we refer everyone vs. no one, while the encouragement policy value $V(\pi)$ is the population expectation induced by the outcomes and treatment with recommendations following the policy distribution.

-Because algorithmic decision makers may be differentially responsive to recommendation, and treatment effects may be heterogeneous, the optimal recommendation rule may differ from the (infeasible) optimal treatment rule when taking constraints into account or for simpler policy classes.
+Regarding fairness, we are concerned about disparities in policy value and treatment take-up (resources or burdens) across different groups, denoted $A \in\{a,b\}$.
+(For notational brevity, we may generically discuss identification/estimation without additionally conditioning on the protected attribute.)
+Because the policy controls encouragement recommendations $R$ rather than treatment $T$ directly, fairness can be evaluated on several margins.
+Later, our primary focus is introducing awareness of disparities in access, take-up or demand for treatment.

+This is the natural access disparity in encouragement settings, because the planner controls recommendation rather than treatment directly.
+Other disparity measures that are useful additional diagnostics include: groupwise differences in final outcomes, treatment take-up, encouragement rates, and improvement from targeting --- we discuss these in the context of our case studies later on.

+In this paper, we first recommend auditing unconstrained policy optimization for disparities.
+Auditing can surface undesirable disparities, and we also consider multi-objective and budget-constrained policy optimization problem, where $B$ is a budget fraction of the population that can receive treatment: